-Although the risk is relatively small for the majority of these homes, property value can often be lower than for houses that aren’t considered at risk at all.
+Although the risk could be relatively small for the majority of these homes, property value can often be lower than for houses that aren’t considered at risk at all.

-This is partly down to potential buyers and their concerns with buying a home in a flood-hit area.
+This could partly be down to potential buyers and their concerns with buying a home in a flood-hit area.
 The possible threat to their safety and possessions, as well as clean up costs and months of disruption can easily deter them.

-That said; there’s actually little evidence to prove that a flood makes a home unsellable.
-In fact, some buyers view flood-hit areas as a place to pick up a property bargain, willing to spend money on decent flood protection in order to make the deal worthwhile.
-A beautiful river or sea view can often outweigh the potential risks.
+That said, some buyers might view flood-hit areas as a place to pick up a property bargain, willing to spend money on decent flood protection in order to make the deal worthwhile.
+A beautiful river or sea view could outweigh the potential risks for some.

-Others consider the cost and availability of insurance as more important.
-Lenders require at least a standard insurance policy to cover the structure of the building before they even consider approving a mortgage.
-But a buyer might struggle to secure a mortgage on a high-risk home… and is likely to suffer soaring insurance premiums as a result.
+Others might consider the cost and availability of insurance as more important.
+Citizens Advice suggests you'll need at least a standard insurance policy to cover the structure of the building if you're planning to buy the house with a mortgage.
+But a buyer might struggle to secure a mortgage on a high-risk home and, according to London's Surveyors and Valuers, is likely to suffer soaring insurance premiums as a result.
 This can be detrimental to the value of the property.

-If you live in an area that repeatedly floods, the reduction varies according to each situation, location circumstances, construction type and what flood defences are in place at both the home and in the area.
+If you live in an area that repeatedly floods, the location circumstances, construction type and what flood defences are in place (at both the home and in the area) will all be considered.